 The Global Institute of Psychosocial, Palliative and End-of-Life Care (GIPPEC) is devoted to supporting and developing interdisciplinary research that addresses the medical, psychosocial, social, legal, ethical, cultural and religious problems related to advanced and terminal disease.
-GIPPEC creates a convergence of academic faculty from multiple departments and divisions and fosters the emergence of collaborative research teams at the University of Toronto and with national and international partners.
+GIPPEC creates a convergence of academic faculty from multiple departments and divisions and fosters the emergence of collaborative research teams at any clinical, academic, and/or health sites at the University of Toronto and affiliates, and with national and international partners.
 It facilitates the application and integration of methods from the social sciences, humanities and health sciences to problems related to palliative and end-of-life care and to the conduct of interdisciplinary research in diverse multi-centre settings.

 Collaborative research includes, but is not necessarily limited to, the development and evaluation of:

 Number of Awards: Depends on number and quality of applications received.

 Amount of the Award: up to $15,000.

 Collaborative and interdisciplinary research within the aims of GIPPEC.
 GIPPEC welcomes submissions from the arts and humanities, social sciences, and health sciences.

 Applicant or Supervisor must be affiliated with GIPPEC.

 Friday, December 14, 2018